Matthix7/brave_2020_localisation/README.md

 - Modify directly `/launch/real_test_bench.launch`, and then use `roslaunch brave_2020_localisation real_test_bench.launch`.
 - The algorithm will begin looping without display.
 Note: a later update will allow to save the inputs of interactive usage for a mission without monitor.

+## Example
+Once you have correctly installed the package in a ROS workspace and installed the required *Python* libraries, you can run `roslaunch brave_2020_localisation example.launch` in your terminal.
+This will launch a simulation of a robot and the localisation software with its display.
+- When you run the command above, an *OpenCV* window should pop up with the *base_map* image.
+This image corresponds to the field of research that will be used for the localisation task.
+- If you have not changed the image, you should see two red dots marked "1" and "2".
+These are the locations of the *virtual* landmarks used for this simulation.
+Double-click on "1" and then "2" (lines should be printed in your terminal).
+This creates the link between these pixels and the GPS coordinates that appear in *example.launch*.
+- Hit *Enter* twice to confirm.
+- You are now entering the simulation.
+The landmarks are where you double-clicked before and the robot is the moving red dot (with a line that indicates its heading).
+You control the moves of the robot **in your terminal** using the arrows of your keyboard (acceleration and rotation).

 ## Brave: controllers & low-level software
 * https://github.com/QuentinCar/Brave